-- Related and Competing Discussion
+Related and Competing Discussion

-- Overall Suitability for Endorsement

-- Procedural Notes
+Procedural Notes

-- If a measure fails on one of the must-pass criteria, there is no further discussion or voting on the subsequent criteria for that measure; Committee discussion moves to the next measure.

-- If consensus is not reached, discussion continues with the next measure criterion.
+- If a measure fails on one of the must-pass criteria, there is no further discussion or voting on the subsequent criteria for that measure; Committee discussion moves to the next measure. - If consensus is not reached, discussion continues with the next measure criterion but a vote on overall suitability will not be taken.